 Race starts at the Bank / Town Hall car park on Ross Road.

-After a lap of the Town Hall the route heads WEST along Ross Road West to the Beaver Hanger then returns along Jeremy Moore Avenue (JMA) back past the bank and continues on to Ross Road East and Rowlands Rise.
+The route heads WEST along Ross Road West to Mink Park then returns along Jeremy Moore Avenue back past the bank and continues on to Ross Road East and Rowlands Rise.

-From Rowlands Rise EAST (left) along the Airport Road (on the south (right) side of the road) to the airport.
+From the top of Rowlands Rise East turn left along the Airport Road (on the south (right) side of the road) to the airport.

 The route will be marshalled to give advice, assist with safety and to check that runners stay on the correct route.
 Please note, it is not possible for roads to be closed so it will be important for runners to stay aware of their surroundings at all times.